petrfalkovsky/rsschool-cv/cv.md

 * *NodeJS*
 * *Flutter*
 * *Dart*
+#### *Familiar with the:*
 * *C#*
 * *.Net*
 #### *Code Example:*
+My project for the flutter community, analogous to the assignment from the RSS course for [Dart]:(https://github.com/petrfalkovsky/Core-Dart-101).

+While I was learning JavaScript/Front-end 2022Q3, I got a job at Athena Plus and did my first project for a [9Global customer](https://github.com/petrfalkovsky/9-Global), later refactoring it using the BEM methodology

 My solutions to [codewars.com](https://www.codewars.com/users/rsschool_d24c5fe0252a74ae/completed).
 ```
 function generateSomeCvCode(/* skills */) {